buildpacks/docs/content/docs/concepts/components/buildpack.md

 `buildpack.toml` file with an `order` configuration that references other buildpacks.
 This is useful for composing more complex detection strategies.

-## Anatomy of a buildpack
+## Buildpack phases

-There are two essential phases that allow buildpacks to create a runnable image.
+There are two essential steps that allow buildpacks to create a runnable image.

 #### Detect

+To determine which buildpack should be used to build your app, a [`platform`](platform) sequentially tests a group of buildpacks against your source.
+The first buildpack that claims that it can build your sources will become selected.
-A platform sequentially tests groups of buildpacks against your app's source code.
-The first group that deems itself fit for your source code will become the selected set of buildpacks for your app.
-Detection criteria is specific to each buildpack -- for instance, an **NPM buildpack** might look for a `package.json`, and a **Go buildpack** might look for Go source files.
+The `platform` does this by running `bin/detect` with a path to your source code, and expects the script to return 0 if its logic matches -- for instance, an **NPM buildpack** might look for a `package.json`, and a **Go buildpack** might look for Go source files.

 #### Build